Mark Mellman: Career

-Positions
+Political views

 In 2013, Mellman commented on increasing sympathy for Palestinian over Israelis among Democrats according to polling data.
-Mellman argued that this shift remained small, representing a minority of the Democratic base.
-However, Mellman suggested handling the issue while it remained minor.
+Mellman argued that this shift remained small, but suggested handling the issue while it remained minor.
 He said the best way to do so would be by appealing to specific communities through their own angles, such as LGBT issues, immigration, and health care access, while at the same time confronting the Israel issue head on.

 In late 2019, Mellman commented on a speech by Senator and Democratic Party presidential candidate Bernie Sanders to the liberal Jewish group J Street.
 Mellman opposed Sanders' suggestion that he would use the $3.8 billion in US aid to Israel as leverage to promote humanitarian policies in the Gaza strip.
-Mellman suggested that any aid cuts to Israel is not supported by the majority of Democrats and that the considerable support Sanders received for this position at the J Street event does not represent a majority of the Jewish community.
+Mellman suggested that "any aid cuts to Israel is not supported by the majority of Democrats" and that "the considerable support Sanders received for this position at the J Street event does not represent a majority of the Jewish community."

 In 2010, Mellman suggested that Rasmussen Reports tended to be the most heavily stacked against Democratic candidates in elections.

 Mellman opposed Sanders' run for president, supported Eliot Engel's run for a New York congressional seat against successful challenger Jamaal Bowman, and opposes Boycott, Divestment and Sanctions tactics against Israel.